 Well I have.
 But it kind of backfired on me to be honest with you.
 Don’t get me wrong: it was quite an experience and worth every minute that I put into it and I can assure that a bunch of minutes went into the process.

 Now at least I know how laborious and painstaking it is to make puff pastry.

 Would I do it again?

-Let’s be honest: the puff pastry that you can find in the supermarket, well there’s nothing wrong with that product.
+But let’s be honest: the puff pastry that you can find in the supermarket, well there is nothing wrong with that product.
 And the end result is just perfect for pies, pastries, snacks and appetizer bites.

-So why wasn’t my homemade puff pastry a hit?
+So why was my homemade puff pastry not a hit but a miss?